Agency Against Drift

 The Entropy Misconception

-Casting agency as a struggle against entropy invites a familiar misreading, so it is worth heading off directly: this is not the gloomy cosmology in which the Second Law dooms everything and life is a brief candle guttering in a universal wind-down.
-That picture rests on a confusion about what the Second Law actually governs.
+Casting agency as a struggle against entropy invites a familiar misreading: the gloomy cosmology in which the Second Law dooms everything and life is a brief candle guttering in a universal wind-down.
+That picture rests on a confusion about what the Second Law governs.

 The Stakes

 Take the framework’s premise seriously and the traditional picture of choice inverts.
-Intention is not a ghostly exception to physical law; it is physical law doing something remarkable — matter modeling its own futures and paying, in joules, to select among them.
-Drift is what the universe does by default.
-Agency is what it does through us, at cost, on purpose.
-The next two chapters make the framework quantitative: first the kybit, which measures control, then the three laws, which bound it.
+Intention is not a ghostly exception to physical law; it is matter modeling alternatives and using physical machinery to make action depend on the model.
+Drift names the comparison trajectory.
+Agency names the organized departure.
+The next two chapters ask how far that departure can be quantified: first the kybit, then the three laws that separate the physical bounds from the framework’s open conjectures.